capnajax/GatewayScriptPromises/README.md

 This waits until either all promises are resolved, or at least one promise is rejected.
-The `values` parameter is an array with the data from each promise.
+The `values` parameter is an array with the `resolve` data from each promise.
 The `error` is the `reject` data from the promise that failed.

 ## Resources